Ahmetlrd/ahmetcavusoglu/README.md

 - Analyze the monthly distribution of passenger numbers at Istanbul's seaports to observe spring-summer-fall-winter differences.
 - Identify the most and least frequently used piers.
 - Visualize passenger mobility to detect trends.
+- Investigate the impact of wind speed on passenger numbers.
 - Provide data-driven recommendations for transportation optimization.
-- Apply Sata Science Skills\:Apply the concepts from my DSA 210 course to real-world scenarios, deepening my understanding of data analysis and visualization.
+- Apply the concepts from my DSA 210 course to real-world scenarios, deepening my understanding of data analysis and visualization.

 ## **Motivation**

 This project was chosen to understand the usage patterns of maritime transportation in Istanbul and to apply data science techniques to a real-world problem.
 In a particular metropolitan city like Istanbul, public transportation analyses play a crucial role in transportation planning and infrastructure development.

+Additionally, external factors such as weather conditions may significantly influence passenger mobility.
+Therefore, wind speed data will be incorporated into the analysis to examine its potential effect on maritime transportation.

 ## **Dataset**

-The dataset used in this project is obtained from the İBB Open Data Portal and contains passenger counts at Istanbul's Seaports for the year 2024.
+The dataset used in this project is obtained from the İBB Open Data Portal and contains passenger counts at Istanbul's seaports for the year 2024.
 The dataset includes the following columns:

 - **Year**: Data from 2024
 - **Month**: Covers the period from January to December